Aashishsharma/Learnings/Design Patterns/JS Design Patterns.md

 ## JS Design Patterns
 A pattern is a reusable solution that can be applied to commonly occurring problems in software design
 It is a blueprint/template that you can use and modify to solve your particular problem
+It gives developers a common vocabulary to communicate

 **Why to use?**
 1. Reusing patterns assists in preventing minor issues that can cause major problems in the application development process